Dzmitry-Basiachenka/dist-foreign-aliakh/README.md

+4.1.25
+-
+* B-48910 FDA: Migrate to SQS for internal queues: Migrate Camel route for the endpoint activemq:df.rights to SQS

 4.1.24
 -
 * B-48910 FDA: Migrate to SQS for internal queues: Migrate Camel route for the endpoint activemq:df.tax to SQS